hadley/recipes/recipes/main-vegetarian/couscous-with-chickpeas.md

 Season with salt and ground black pepper to taste.
 Garnish with 1/4 c chopped fresh parsley or cilantro

 Comments: Very tasty indeed AW
+Source: Joy of cooking